isurzhyk/py_scripts/README.md

 # py_scripts
-A simple script for linear interpolation of time series
+A simple script for linear interpolation.

-Input for interpolation script should be like this:
+Input for interpolation script should be in such a format:

 [Input_for_Interpolation_test.xlsx](https://github.com/isurzhyk/py_scripts/files/13653513/Input_for_Interpolation_test.xlsx)